Sophie, Duchess of Edinburgh

 In 2002, Sophie closed her business interests and began full-time work as a member of the royal family.
 She is the patron of over 70 charities and organisations, including Childline and the London College of Fashion.
-She undertakes over 200 engagements each year, including visits to schools, universities and military bases.
 Her charity work primarily revolves around people with disabilities, women's rights, avoidable blindness and agriculture.

 Early life and career

 Sophie Helen Rhys-Jones was born at Radcliffe Infirmary, Oxford, on 20 January 1965 into a middle-class family.
 Her father, Christopher Bournes Rhys-Jones (born 1931), is a retired sales director for an importer of industrial tyres and rubber goods.
 Her mother was Mary (née O'Sullivan; 1934–2005), a charity worker and secretary.
 She has an elder brother, David (born 1963), and was named after her father's sister, Helen, who died in a riding accident in 1960.
 Her godfather, actor Thane Bettany, was her father's stepbrother; both men spent their early life in Sarawak, North Borneo, then a British Protectorate ruled by the White Rajahs.